• Medications & Driving

 • Doxylamine

-The rule of thumb is to simply use extra caution.
+The rule of thumb is to simply use extra caution to avoid driving while impaired.
 If you are sick you hopefully will not be pounding alcohol, unless it is a hot toddy.
 But you may force yourself into work, which may mean getting behind the wheel.
 It does not take long to fall asleep, especially while being lulled in a moving vehicle, and trying to keep awake will take a Herculean effort in certain situations.

 So if you feel yourself nodding out, pull off somewhere.
 It could save your life.
 If you experience any other symptoms that seem out of the ordinary consult a pharmacist or just call in sick and get some rest.